Chepstow Racecourse

 Chepstow Racecourse is a thoroughbred horse racing course located just north of the town of Chepstow in Monmouthshire, Wales, near the southern end of the Wye Valley and close to the border with England.
 It is one of 16 racecourses operated by the Arena Racing Company and is home of the richest race in Wales, the Coral Welsh Grand National.

 Track and facilities

 The track is a roughly oval circuit of just under 2 mi.
 It is a left-handed undulating course, used for both flat and jump racing.
 The finishing straight is about 5 furlong in length, with five fences on the chase course to be jumped.
 There are eleven fences on a complete circuit.
 There is also a straight mile course.

-There were 31 fixtures in the 2022 calendar year including the two-day Unibet Jumps Season Opener with just under £400,000 of prize money on Friday 7 October and Saturday 8 October.
-This meeting featured the £75,000 Wasdell Group Silver Trophy (Handicap Hurdle) and the £50,000 Grade Two Unibet Persian War Novices' Hurdle.
+There are 29 fixtures in the 2024 calendar year including the two-day Unibet Jumps Season Opener on Friday 11 October and Saturday 12 October.
+This meeting features the Wasdell Group Silver Trophy (Handicap Hurdle) and the Grade Two Unibet Persian War Novices' Hurdle.